 Baden-Württemberg is Germany’s largest pharma location.
-In addition to industry giants such as Roche, GlaxoSmithKline and Boehringer Ingelheim, Baden-Württemberg is home to a large number of small- and medium-sized pharmaceutical companies and biotech companies with pharmaceutical R&D. According to the Baden-Württemberg Ministry of Economics, Labour and Housing, Baden-Württemberg is Europe's leading location for producing and distributing medicines for special therapies such as homeopathy as well as herbal ingredients.
+In addition to industry giants such as Roche, GlaxoSmithKline and Boehringer Ingelheim, Baden-Württemberg is home to a large number of small- and medium-sized pharmaceutical companies and biotech companies with pharmaceutical research and development.

 The pharmaceutical industry in Baden-Württemberg is loyal to its location.
 According to BIOPRO 136 pharmaceutical companies are located in Baden-Württemberg.
 Of them, 58 companies are pure distributors or suppliers.
 88 of the 136 pharmaceutical companies carry out research, development and/or manufacture in Baden-Württemberg.
 In 2019, they achieved a taxable turnover of 7.52 billion euros with 26,590 employees subject to social security contributions.
 Most pharmaceutical companies are located in the regions Freiburg/Offenburg/Lörrach (21), Karlsruhe (16) and Stuttgart (13).
 Donau-Iller (Ulm/Biberach) and Rhine-Neckar (Mannheim/Heidelberg) are the two regions with the highest revenues.
 Companies in the Donau-Iller region generated 25 percent of overall revenues and companies in the Rhine-Neckar region 18 percent.
 The sector reinvests more than 13 percent of its turnover in research and development projects, making it the sector with the highest proportion of internal expenditure on research and development in relation to turnover1.